24 API Reference

 Annotations

 Reference lines and shaded bands are regular layers.
-Position comes from the options map (:y-intercept for lay-rule-h, :x-intercept for lay-rule-v; :y-min/:y-max for lay-band-h, :x-min/:x-max for lay-band-v); appearance aesthetics like :color and :alpha work the same as on any other layer.
+Position comes from the options map (:y-intercept for lay-rule-h, :x-intercept for lay-rule-v; :y-min/:y-max for lay-band-h, :x-min/:x-max for lay-band-v); :color overrides the default annotation color, and bands additionally honor :alpha to override the default 0.15 opacity.
 Without x/y columns they attach at the root (every panel); with x/y columns they attach to one matching leaf.

 Rule intercepts also accept temporal values (LocalDate, LocalDateTime, Instant, java.util.Date) so date-axis annotations need no manual conversion – see the second lay-rule-v example below.